Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Wireshark/wsinfo.md

 - Displayed everything in packet portion size

+- Based on the 5 layer OSI model.

 ## When loading a .pcap file in wireshark, what are the 3 panes that are shown?
 What do they do?

 - Packet List Pane (Center of the screen where all packes can be seen):